Probability distribution: Introduction

 Continuous probability distributions can be described by means of the cumulative distribution function, which describes the probability that the random variable is no larger than a given value (i.e., P(X ≤ x) for some x.
 The cumulative distribution function is the area under the probability density function from -∞ to x, as shown in figure 1.

 Most continuous probability distributions encountered in practice are not only continuous but also absolutely continuous.
 Such distributions can be described by their probability density function.
-Informally, the probability density $f$ of a random variable $X$ describes the infinitesimal probability that $X$ takes any value $x$ — that is $P(x \leq X < x + \Delta x) \approx f(x) \, \Delta x$ as $\Delta x > 0$ becomes is arbitrarily small.
+Informally, the probability density $f$ of a random variable $X$ describes the relative value of the infinitesimal probability that $X$ takes any value $x$ — that is $P(x \leq X < x + \Delta x) \approx f(x) \, \Delta x$ as $\Delta x > 0$ becomes arbitrarily small.
 The probability that $X$ lies in a given interval can be computed rigorously by integrating the probability density function over that interval.